jaysonfrancis/siimacr/references/segmantic_segmentation.md

 ### Semantic Segmentation

-**Semantic Segmentation**
 - Classifying labels for each pixel, so each pixel is labeled with a class.
 - Grouping together pixels that have similar attributes.

-Examples of segmentation
+**Examples of segmentation**
 ![](https://i.imgur.com/43VZ1wr.png)

 ![semantic](https://miro.medium.com/max/2000/1*MQCvfEbbA44fiZk5GoDvhA.png)